govind0229/script_pg_autofailover/README.md

 - Remove Option list for installing `pg_auto_failover` rpm in the machine.

-- Added Automatically check and install the latest pg_auto_failover rpm in the machine.
+- Added Automatically check and install the latest `pg_auto_failover` rpm in the machine.

-- Added pgautofailover.server name with pgautofailover-monitor.service/pgautofailover-node.service. for run monitor and node instances on a single machine.
+- Added ``pgautofailover`` service file name manage with like below to  run monitor and node instances on a single machine.

+        monitor - pgautofailover-monitor.service
+        node    - pgautofailover-node.service

 ## Steps;